gen2thomas/gobrail/README.md

 ## TODO's

-* add next architecture levels (command interpreter)
+### Hardware UI interaction
 * add sequences for output rail devices (signals, track switches)
+* interaction between strack switches and signals ("if left than green, else red")
-* add sequences for input rail devices (toggle button)
+* add next architecture levels (command interpreter, rail runner)
 * add first locomotive decoder (hopefully possible to gobot i2c devices)

+### Software UI interaction
+* virtual boards (a button or lamp can be mapped to an virtual IO, which provides an "external service")

+### General
+* improve timing by using events